darkobits/formation/packages/formation/src/components/Form/README.md

 Resets the form and each control to a pristine state.
 Optionally, resets the model value of each control in `modelValues` to the provided value, and then validates all controls.

 > **If all controls are re-validated, won't this cause errors to be displayed?**<br><br>
-If you have configured the `showErrorsOn` behavior of Formation to something sensible, like `'touched, submitted'`, then no errors will be shown because, even though certain fields may be invalid, these flags will be false.
-This is exactly the same state the form is usually in when the page first loads.
+If `showErrorsOn` has been set to something sensible, like `'touched, submitted'`, then no errors will be shown because, even though certain fields may be invalid, these flags will be false because the controls are in a pristine state.
+This is the same state the form is usually in when the page first loads.

 |Name|Type|Description|
 |---|---|---|